sleuthkit/autopsy/release_scripts/localization_scripts/README.md

 First-time updates should follow a similar procedure except that instead of calling `diffscript.py`, call `python3 allbundlesscript <output path>` to generate a csv file with relative paths of bundle files, property file keys, property file values.

 ##Unit Tests
-Unit tests can be run from this directory using `python3 -m unittest`
+Unit tests can be run from this directory using `python3 -m unittest`.